C2SM/c2sm.github.io/index.md

 - [Urs Beyerle](https://c2sm.ethz.ch/the-center/people/person-detail.html?persid=49918) (CHN N 16.2)

 ### Further staff
+{: .no_toc }

 Further information about C2SM project staff and previous core team members can be found at our [ETH website](https://c2sm.ethz.ch/the-center/people/executive-office.html).

+## How to get Access

+Please follow the step-by-step instructions below to get access to the C2SM organisation:

+1. Create an account on [GitHub](https://github.com/signup).
+2. To gain access to the [C2SM GitHub organisation](https://github.com/C2SM), please reach out to your group’s technical contact and provide them with your GitHub account name.
+   They will be responsible for adding you to the appropriate user group.
+3. If you do not know who your group's technical contact is, please send an email to [request@c2sm.ethz.ch](mailto:request@c2sm.ethz.ch).

 ## C2SM on GitHub

 C2SM maintains two GitHub organizations to distribute code to the community.

 ### [C2SM](https://github.com/C2SM)
+{: .no_toc }

 This is our main GitHub organization, which contains many repositories, including ICON.
 [How to get access](https://c2sm.github.io/models/icon.html#access)

 ### [C2SM-RCM](https://github.com/C2SM-RCM)
+{: .no_toc }

 The C2SM-RCM organization contains all codes related to COSMO and tools like EXTPAR.
 For questions and access, please contact [Jonas Jucker](mailto:jonas.jucker@c2sm.ethz.ch).